-In respect of services the general rule is that they are deemed to be supplied in Russia if the seller of services carries out its activities in Russia.
+In respect of services, the general rule is that they are deemed to be supplied in Russia if the seller of services carries out its activities in Russia.
 However, specific rules apply to certain types of services.
 For instance, consulting, legal, accounting, marketing, engineering and information processing services are deemed to be supplied in Russia if the purchaser or recipient of those services carries out its activities in Russia.

-The standard VAT rate is 18 per cent.
-With effect from 1 January 2019, the standard VAT rate will be 20 per cent.
+The standard VAT rate is 20 per cent.
 A 10 per cent rate applies to certain food products, goods for children, certain mass media items (e.g., newspapers) and medical goods.
 The export of goods is zero-rated (exempt with credit).
-Certain VAT exemptions are available, for example the sale of land or residential properties and the import of certain technological equipment that has no Russian equivalent.
+Certain VAT exemptions are available; for example, the sale of land or residential properties and the import of certain technological equipment that has no Russian equivalent.